-During a root canal procedure, the dead or dying tissue inside the tooth’s root is removed and a sealer and biologically friendly material is placed inside the root.
-This seals and protects the remaining tooth from any new future bacterial invasion.
+Once bacteria or decay reaches a tooth’s nerve, filling the tooth is no longer an option.
+At this point, the bacteria has invaded the living part of the tooth – the part that has blood supply.
+There, bacteria has all the food source and protection it needs to stay inside the tooth.
+This can often result in pain as well as poor oral health.
+The only way to remove bacteria is to either remove the tooth or to remove the tissue inside the tooth.
+Sometimes, the pain associated with nerve decay can be tremendous.
+A root canal procedure can instantly relieve you of considerable pain.
+During a root canal procedure, the dentist will remove dead or dying tissue inside the tooth’s root and replace it with a sealer made of biologically friendly material.
+This seals and protects the remaining tooth from any future bacterial invasion.
 Teeth that have had root canal treatment are more brittle than untreated teeth.
-Without the blood supply, they can become dry and more easily prone to fracture.
-This is why many teeth that have been treated with a root canal have a crown
+Without the blood supply, they can become dry and prone to fracture.
+For this reason, many teeth that have been treated with a root canal have a crown

 placed to cover and protect them.